pakut2/ztm-lib/README.md

 - `stopShortName`: string - unique id of the stop (in ZTM | ZKM)
 - `stopDesc`: string - ZTM stop name
 - `subName`: string - optional
-- `date`: Date - date of last stop data confirmation
+- `date`: Date - date of the last data update
 - `zoneId`: number - town/community unique id
 - `zoneName`: string - town/community name
 - `virtual`: number - flag used to determine whether stop is not intended for passengers (1 - yes, 0 - no)